denten-books/plain-text/2-surface.md

 to the IBM MT/SC.
 "The IBM Selectric Composer provides a new approach to the printing process in this evolution," he writes.
-He concludes to say that the IBM Composer finally empowers the writer to once again write books "without the assistance of specialists" [@frutiger, 10].
+He concludes to say that the IBM Composer finally empowers the writer to once again write books "without the assistance of specialists" [@frutiger_ibm_1968, 10].
 Marketing language aside, the separation of the sign from its immediate material contexts constituted a major milestone in the history of writing and textuality.

 In this chapter, I would like to give a historical account of a letter's passage from paper to pixel.
-The movement proceeds in three stages, as illustrated by three specific devices: first the mechanization of type reached its apogee in the telegraph at the end of the nineteenth century.
+The movement proceeds in three stages:

+1. The mechanization of type reached its apogee in the telegraph at the end of the nineteenth century.
 With the advent of telegraphy, "content" meant for humans began to intertwine with "control codes" used to operate machines remotely.
+Content and control couple at the visible surface of programmable storage media (ticker tape and punch card).

-Second, where the ticker tape and the punch card were still legible without specialized "reader" devices, the invention of magnetic tape submerged the mixed stream of letters and control codes into an inscrutable substance.
-Finally, by the mid-twentieth century, the screen emerged to simulate a measure of legibility lost in the transition.
+2. Where the ticker tape and the punch card were legible without specialized "reader" devices, the use of magnetic tape submerged the mixed stream of letters and control codes into an inscrutable substance.
+Until the late 1960s, machine operators work "blindly," using complicated workarounds to verify equivalence between input, storage, and output.
+Writing involves multiple "typings" and reading specialized devices that give access to magnetic storage.

-Where does computed text reside?
-I offer the following three historical preconditions for digital textuality.
-They are not meant as history, but rather as signposts to mark the journey ahead.
-The schema proceeds roughly as
-follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage; to reemerge at third and last on the screen in the same guise, but also, as we suspect, somehow
-transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.
+3. The addition of Cathode Ray Tube (CRT) displays to the pathway of a sign through the computational system restores a measure of legibility lost to magnetic storage media.
+The familiar sign reemerges on the screen, but crucially, it now constitutes a simulation of the archived inscription.
+Typing a word on keyboard produces one sort of a structure on tape or disk and another on the screen.
+The two are related but not equivalent.

 As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as milestones along our